Battle of Fei River: Battle

 In November 383, the Former Qin troops set up camp west of the Fei River.
 The Jin forces stopped east of the Fei and could not advance.
 Xie Xuan sent a messenger to Fu Rong, suggesting that the Former Qin forces retreat slightly west to allow Jin troops to cross the Fei River so that the two armies could engage.
 Most Former Qin generals opposed that plan, since maneuvering such a large army in that manner was too complicated for the benefits that might be obtained, especially with so many poorly trained troops.
 Fu Jiān overruled them, however, planning to attack the Jin army as it was crossing the river to seize a tactical advantage, as the Jin would be split in two.
 Fu Rong agreed and ordered a retreat.

 The Jin's tactics of ambush and bribery now paid off.
 Many soldiers in the Former Qin army began to wonder why a sudden retreat order was given.
 Already retreating and demoralized, the Former Qin army went into a panic when Zhu Xu raised a cry of "the Qin army has been defeated" and it was routed.
 Xie Xuan and generals and Huan Yi crossed the river and launched a major assault.
-The "Qin is Defeated" rumor spread like wildfire, and chaos followed.
+The "Qin is Defeated" rumor spread and chaos followed.
 Fu Rong personally tried to halt the retreat and reorganize his troops, but his horse suddenly fell and he was killed by advancing Jin troops.

 The Jin generals noticed the chaotic footprints and wheel marks and declared that the Former Qin army was not in an organized retreat but was indeed in total disarray.
 The Jin soldiers continued their pursuit, and the entire Former Qin force collapsed.
 A large amount of food and supplies were abandoned as Former Qin soldiers tried to escape with their lives.
 In the ensuing retreat and pursuit, an estimated 70-80% of the Former Qin troops died from combat, starvation and exposure to the elements.